severalnines/s9s-admin/plugins/zabbix/README.md

 User Parameter
 --------------

-The default user parameter configuration file assumes you are running one database cluster under ClusterControl with cluster ID 1.
+The default user parameter file assumes you are running a database cluster under ClusterControl with cluster ID 1.
 If you want to monitor more clusters, just append the same parameters with respective cluster ID value.

 E.g: For cluster ID 3, the user parameter should be:
 ```bash